masao/ttl2html-doc/docs/index.rst

 This tool accepts RDF/Turtle format as input to generate the corresponding HTML files.

-`The Linked Data Principle <https://www.w3.org/DesignIssues/LinkedData.html>` suggests that identifying things as HTTP URIs (resources) and resolving them on the Web is important.
+The Linked Data Principle [TBL2006]_ suggests that identifying things as HTTP URIs (resources) and resolving them on the Web is important.
 This tool helps to generate a website for a Linked Data dataset and publish it on the Web.

 Check out the :doc:`usage` and :doc:`configuration` section for further information, including